jarun/buku/README.md

 <pre>$ sudo make uninstall</pre>

 2. If you do not have git installed:
-Download the <a href="https://github.com/jarun/markit/archive/master.zip">development version</a> source code.
+Download the <a href="https://github.com/jarun/markit/releases/latest">latest stable release</a> or <a href="https://github.com/jarun/markit/archive/master.zip">development version</a> source code.
 Extract, cd into the directory and run:
 <pre>$ sudo make install</pre>
 If you do not want to install, `markit` is standalone:
 <pre>$ chmod +x markit